Thursday, July 31, 2008 at 5:05 AM

 Most critics express the belief that such deals “only encourage hostage-taking.”

-My criticism, however, is that such deals reflect a relative value Israelis place on their soldiers versus Arab soldiers that is untenable.
+My criticism, however, is that such deals reflect the value Israeli leaders place on the lives of Israelis relative to Palestinians that is simply untenable.
 After all, it would seem more than fair to exchange one notorious terrorist for the bodies of two dead Israeli soldiers….

 Therefore, it strikes me as a perverse form of jingoism for the Israelis to agree to such a lopsided exchange.
 Moreover, I can see how it feeds resentment amongst Arabs for their soldiers to be regarded so cheaply.